mmsaki/san_fransisco_real_estate/README.md

 - - -

 **IMPORTANT:** I am able to plot on iPython Notebook, the plots are not visible when I published that Notebook on GitHub.
-Find the attached images of my plot in this [README.md](./README.md)
+Find the attached images of my visual plots in this [README.md](./README.md)
 <br>
 The rest of the code is in the the **File:** [San Fransisco Real Estate Market Analysis](/san_francisco_housing.ipynb)